Klosmi/html-basics/JS-basic.md

 ## __[JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON)__
  __JavaScript Object Notation__

- JSONis just a format for sending data for, for sending information from an API to, our browser for instance.
+ JSON is just a format for sending data for, for sending information from an API to, our browser for instance.

  It is a data-interchange format.